KevDevMep/Other/README.md

     <td>~100k Pop per Seat</td>
   </tr>
 </table>
-All redistricting maps are done in DRA 2020.
-Then combined together in QGIS
+<p>All redistricting maps are done in DRA 2020.
+Then combined together and custom printed in QGIS</p>